 - Adult CPR/AED certification training

-To register, click here.
-The last day to register is Friday, February 9th.
-The last day to pay is Monday, February 12th at 4:45 p.m.
-You will receive a confirmation e-mail with information on how and where to pay.
+Register online.
+The last day to register and pay is Tuesday, October 15.
+You will receive a confirmation e-mail with information with how and where to pay.
+Fees are non-refundable.

-For more information about the program, please contact Cassie Valencia, HPWS Student Coordinator at 559.278.6727 or firstname.lastname@example.org.
+For more information about the program, please contact Elizabeth Whitney, Student Coordinator at 559.278.6727 or email@example.com.